-- Communication gap between stakeholders: A project is successfully complete when all the stakeholders share common requirements.
-Miscommunication of stakeholders leads to the system requirement being unclean and incomplete that may cause major problems in future.
-A great communication between stakeholders helps them share their ideas and opinions about the project and finalize the requirement quickly.
+- The communication gap between stakeholders: A project is successfully completed when all the stakeholders share common requirements.
+Miscommunication among stakeholders leads to the system requirement being unclean and incomplete which may cause major problems in the future.
+Great communication between stakeholders helps them share their ideas and opinions about the project and finalize the requirement quickly.

-Gathering and analyzing requirements is the primary step to successfully complete a project timely.
+Gathering and analyzing requirements is the primary step to successfully completing a project timely.
 We have lots of benefits for creating requirement analysis documents, some of these are as follows:

 - Helpful to set and meet the deadline of the project.

 - Helpful to understand what the user expects from this project.

 - All the requirements are described clearly and concisely.

 - Helpful to eliminate the unclear, ambiguous, unachievable, and incomplete requirements.